parthian-sterlet/mcot-kernel/readme.md

 MCOT gives the following output data:

-* __Detailed recognition statistics__.
+* __File <rec_pos.txt>, detailed recognition statistics__.
 For each motif and each recognition threshold (five in total) MCOT provides (1) the number* and the name of the motif, (2) the percentage of peaks containing at least one hit of the motif, the number of peaks with recognized motif and the total number of peaks, (4) the number of recognized hits per base pair, the number of recognized hits and the total number of available locations for the motif.

 *If the option ‘one partner’ is applied, than 0,1 are the numbers of the motifs.
 If the option ‘many partners’ is applied, than 0 is an anchor motif and 1,2, ... is the list of potential partners to be tested.